BeardedWonderDev/DIS-Reader/wiki/debug_search_service.md

 # Debug Search Service Reference

 `RunDebugSearch` is DIS Reader’s exploratory search engine.
-It executes a curated set of SQL templates across DIS tables, streaming progress and events while persisting results to SQLite.
+It executes a curated set of SQL templates across DIS tables, streaming progress and events while persisting results as either an SQLite database or a CSV file.
 This page explains how to configure, call, and consume the service.

 ---